pavedroad-io/roadctl/README.md

 `$ roadctl get templates name`

-Example Output with No Name:
+Example output for the above command with no name specified:

 ```
 Template Type   Name                 Release Status
 crd             kubebuilder          incubation
+microservices   workerPool           ga
+microservices   ux                   ga
+microservices   service              ga
 microservices   datamgr              ga
-microservices   workPool             ga
-microservices   service              ga
-microservices   ux                   ga
 microservices   gateway              ga
 microservices   subscriber           experimental
-microservices   ml                   incubation
+serverless      go-knative           ga
 serverless      go-open-faas         ga
-serverless      go-knative           ga
 ```
-The meaning for each type of Release Status is as follows:
+The meaning for each type of release status is as follows:

 | Release Status | Meaning |
 |:---------------|:------- |
 | ga             | For general availability|
 | incubation     | For templates working towards ga|
 | experimental   | Not stable or work in progress or simple examples|

 ### Create and Edit a Template Definitions File
 The template definitions file allow you to tailor your application to your requirements, such as: